A Comprehensive History of Salehe Bembury’s Sneaker Collaborations

 Crocs Pollex Juniper Sneaker (2024)

 Towards the end of 2023, Bembury got the sneaker scene talking once more when he teased a first look at a new Crocs Pollex silhouette.
 Having settled into his Creative Director role, the designer dreamt up something a little different to the brand’s existing offering, which became clear when the was revealed.
-Marking Crocs’ first crossover into making sneakers, the shoe echoed Bembury’s collaborations throughout its resulting colourways (Bembury has since revealed two more – a navy and a realtree camo version to accompany the original peach-toned pair) and stays consistent with his previous work thanks to the moulded, footprint-style sole unit that stretches towards the shoe’s uppers.
+Marking Crocs’ first crossover into making sneakers, the shoe echoed Bembury’s collaborations throughout its resulting colourways (Bembury has since revealed three more – a 'Tahini', a navy and a realtree camo version to accompany the original peach-toned pair) and stays consistent with his previous work thanks to the moulded, footprint-style sole unit that stretches towards the shoe’s uppers.
 Other features include perforated toe boxes to keep things breezy when you’re traipsing the trails and a snug inner bootie for a secure fit.
 Pairs are set to drop in May via Spunge, so stay tuned for the Sneaker Freaker verdict as it comes in.

 Want to know more about Salehe Bembury's journey?
 Check out our interview in .